kachick/dotfiles/windows/PowerShell.md

 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```

-## History in PowerShell does not work...
+## History in PowerShell does not work

 If PowerShell in WindowsTerminal displaying as below,